NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-29-two-gender-manga.markdown

 categories: review manga gender
 ---

+# Literature Review: Last Gender - When We Are Nameless; This Is Screwed Up But I Was Reincarnated As A Girl In Another World

+## TL;DR

+Last Gender is interesting.
-tl;dr - Last Gender good, This Is Screwed Up But I Was Reincarnated As A Girl In Another World is boringly bad
+This Is Screwed Up But I Was Reincarnated As A Girl In Another World is boringly bad.

 ## Setting The Stage